VHS Revival Revisits Sam Raimi’s lost gem, and attempts to pinpoint the reasons for its relative anonymity.

 Jacob Mitchell – [speaking to Lou about Hank] You know we don’t have one thing in common me and him, except maybe our last name.
 You’re more like a brother to me than he is.

-Spurned on by his wife Helen, a softly lit homemaker whose repressions burn in a fire of hellish zest, it is the superficially superior Hank who turns to the surreptitious in order to gain leverage over Lou.
-Of course, the increasingly resentful Jacob is soon coaxed into the bargain, and as the manoeuvres become increasingly elaborate, the path to redemption grows longer and more twisted, but this is a town run on established credibility, and never once is our leading man’s integrity questioned, a fact that an ever demanding Helen is fully aware of as her propensity for greed and self-preservation continue to flourish.
+Spurned on by softly lit homemaker Helen, it is Hank who turns to the surreptitious in order to gain leverage over Lou.
+The resentful Jacob is soon coaxed into the bargain, and as the manoeuvres become increasingly elaborate, the path to redemption grows longer and more twisted, but this is a town run on established credibility, and never once is our leading man’s integrity questioned, a fact that an ever demanding Helen is fully aware of as her propensity for greed and self-preservation begins to flourish.

 Sarah Mitchell – You’ve gotta remember how people see you.
 You’re just a normal guy, a nice, sweet, normal guy.

 The movie is about temptation, and the various effects it has on people.
 It is also about our perceptions of others and ourselves, about how character can be temporary, personality illusory and misleading.
-It is human nature to categorise those around us.
+It is human nature to categorise.
 For one thing, uncertainty is the grounds for fear, and it makes us feel comfortable to imagine that we know our neighbours when in reality we only know what others allow us to see.
-People tend to accept their roles within a community, however inaccurate its preconceptions, and it is this acceptance upon which working communities are built.
+People tend to accept their roles within a community, however inaccurate, and it is this acceptance upon which working communities are built.
 Unfettered, those foundations are fairly solid, but once things fall apart your role may come back to bite you in the neck, and others will be only too willing to take a chunk if it nourishes their communal investments.